19hours/sg-statutes/Acts/Building Control Act.md

 (a) any premises or building, means the person for the time being receiving the rent of the premises or building, whether on his own account or as agent or trustee or as receiver, or who would receive the same if the premises or building were let to a tenant and includes a mortgagee in possession;

-(b) premises to which the Control of Rent Act (Cap.
-58) applies, includes the tenant of the premises;

-(c) the common property of any subdivided building, includes the management corporation established under the Building Maintenance and Strata Management Act 2004 having control of the building, or the person receiving any rent or charge for the maintenance of that common property or any body corporate constituted under an order made by the Minister under section 3 of the HUDC Housing Estates Act (Cap.
+(c) the common property of any subdivided building, includes the management corporation having control of the building, or the person receiving any rent or charge for the maintenance of that common property or any body corporate constituted under an order made by the Minister under section 3 of the HUDC Housing Estates Act (Cap.
 131);

 [47/2004 wef 01/04/2005]